 Don’t end up caught short and run out of asphalt sealer in the middle of your sealcoating job.
 Take the time to measure, read the asphalt sealcoat label, and calculate to get the right amount of asphalt sealer.

-Hire a Pro or Do It Yourself?
+For Property Owners: Hire a Pro or Do It Yourself?

-Pavement sealer protects your parking lot from dangerous damage, and keeps your business property looking fantastic.
+Pavement sealer protects your parking lot from damage caused by UV rays and moisture.
+It also keeps your property looking fantastic.
 The real question is what is the best way to get the job done?
 Is it smarter to invest in sealing equipment or hire a sealcoating pro?

 Benefits Of Hiring A Pro

-- Zero Investment Cost – No need to find room in your budget for equipment and supply costs
+- Zero investment cost – No need to find room in your budget for equipment and supply costs

-- Frees Your Time – Compared to doing it yourself, you only need to spend the time hiring and checking the work
+- Frees your time – Compared to doing it yourself, you only need to spend the time hiring and checking the work

 The #1 Issue: You need your car park for parking